Dr. Paul Dixon, Chancellor

 Dr. Paul H. Dixon became Chancellor following a 25-year tenure as President of Cedarville University.
 Today, he serves the University through preaching and speaking engagements and developing friends and partners to support Cedarville.

 Dr. Dixon became the eighth president of Cedarville College in 1978.
-A graduate of Tennessee Temple University and Temple Baptist Theological Seminary, Dr. Dixon spent 14 years as an evangelist before becoming president.
+A graduate of Tennessee Temple University and Temple Baptist Theological Seminary, Dr. Dixon spent 14 years as an evangelist before becoming president of Cedarville.
 In 1986, while president, he earned his doctorate in higher education from the University of Cincinnati.
-He also holds an honorary doctor of divinity degree from his alma mater, and the honorary doctor of laws degree from Liberty University in Lynchburg, Virginia.
+He also holds an honorary Doctor of Divinity degree from his alma mater, and the honorary Doctor of Laws degree from Liberty University in Lynchburg, Virginia.

-Yet the very opposite of stability — change — has been another building block of Dr. Dixon's tenure.
-With a strong vision and a strategic plan in hand before he even began his job, Dixon has led the University into tremendous growth.
-In his 25 years, $100 million in facilities have been built on a campus that has expanded from 180 acres to 400.
-Cedarville attained university status in 2000 and offers more than 100 programs, including graduate degrees.
-Enrollment has blossomed from 1,185 students in 1978 to more than 3,000, and the faculty has grown from 60 to 203.
+Yet the very opposite of stability — change — was another building block of Dr. Dixon's tenure as president.
+With a strong vision and a strategic plan in hand before he even began his job, Dixon led the University into tremendous growth.
+In his 25 years, $100 million in facilities were built on a campus that expanded from 180 acres to 400.
+Cedarville attained university status in 2000.
+Enrollment under Dixon blossomed from 1,185 students in 1978 to more than 3,000, and the faculty grew from 60 to 203.
 As well, the University's focus on technology positioned it as a leader in the digital age.

 - B.A., Tennessee Temple University